Deep Policy Iteration with Integer Programming for Inventory Management: Inventory Management Application

-\begin{enumerate} \item In each period \textit{t}, the firm observes \textbf{I}, the inventory pipeline vector of all nodes in the supply chain.
-The inventory pipeline vector for node \textit{l} stores the on-hand inventory as well as the inventory that will arrive from upstream nodes.
-By convention, we denote $I^0_l$ to be the on-hand inventory at node $l$. \item The firm makes trans-shipment decision $x_{l^{\prime}l}$ which denotes the inventory to be shipped from node $l^{\prime}$ to $l$ and incurs a trans-shipment cost (\texttt{tsc}) of

-for node $l$. \item The available on hand-inventory at each node is updated so as to account for units that are shipped out, as well as units that arrive from other nodes, and units that are produced at this node.
-We let $\tilde{I}_l^0$ denote this intermediate on-hand inventory, which is given by
+\begin{enumerate} \item In each period \( t \), the firm observes \(\mathbf{I}\), the inventory pipeline vector of all nodes in the supply chain.
+The inventory pipeline vector for node \( l \) stores the on-hand inventory as well as the inventory that will arrive from upstream nodes.
+By convention, we denote \( I^0_l \) as the on-hand inventory at node \( l \). \item The firm makes trans-shipment decision \( x_{l'l} \)\footnote{As is conventionally done in inventory management problems, we denote actions with the variable \( x \) instead of \( a \) in this and the following sections.}, which denotes the inventory to be shipped from node \( l' \) to \( l \) and incurs a trans-shipment cost (\texttt{tsc}) for node \( l \): \( \mathtt{tsc}_l = \sum_{l' \in O_{l}} \left[ K_{l' l}\mathbbm{1}_{x_{l'l} > 0} + C_{l'l} x_{l'l} \right]\,. \) \item The available on-hand inventory at each node is updated to account for units that are shipped out, units that arrive from other nodes, and units that are produced at this node.
+We let \( \tilde{I}_l^0 \) denote this intermediate on-hand inventory, which is given by: